alexfrieden/biostats_r_code/JournalClub.md

 ==========================
 * We compare each sequenced sample to a reference sample whose ancestral data is known and where the whole genome snp information is known.

-* We construct reference coordinate system.
-How is this system generated?

-* How do they validate this?

 Validaiton